 The Jazz Festival is based primarily at the Stromness Hotel, and showcases local jazz musicians as well as well known musicians from the jazz scene within the UK.
 It is the smallest of the music festivals but remains perfectly formed.
 If good music and good fun is for you then this is clearly a very good week to arrive.

 The end of May sees the second music festival of the year.
-The 30th Orkney Folk Festival 31st May - 3rd June 2012 which will erupt with blazing fiddles resounding throughout the land.
-This award winning event has become one of the most popular folk festivals on the UK calender for the performers as it is centered around the intimate charm and delight of Stromness.
+The 31st Orkney Folk Festival 23rd May - 26th May 2013 which will erupt with blazing fiddles resounding throughout the land.
+This award winning event has become one of the most popular folk festivals on the UK calender for the performers as it is centred around the intimate charm and delight of Stromness.
 It is certainly an international event with acts and visitors coming in from all over the world to sample world class music.
 If you intend to join them then it is best to plan your trip well in advance and you are strongly advised to reserve your tickets in advance as well as demand can be very intense.